dargaCode/Thwartski-Tf2-Hud/thwartski_hud/_Thwartski Hud Documentation/Thwartski Hud - README.txt

 and more efficient, while remaining as attractive and user-friendly as possible.

-Thwartski Hud places extreme emphasis on important tactical information, minimizes strategic information to where it's not so obtrusive, and generally removes explanatory or decorative elements entirely.
+Thwartski Hud places extreme emphasis on important tactical information, minimizes strategic information to where it's not so obtrusive, and usually removes explanatory or decorative elements entirely.

 Thwartski Hud uses no custom art assets and is 100% compatible with sv_pure 2.